Model Suit Gunpla Builders Beginning G: Gunpla Battle

 In the context of the anime, a Gunpla Battle is a game in which participants enter simulation cockpits that resemble the linear seats of later-Universal Century mobile suits.
 They place their Gunpla models in a scanning device that resembles a Haro unit.
 Oversized Haro units are also available to scan larger kits such as the 1/144 RX-78 GP03 Dendrobium.
 From there, they pilot their mobile suits in a simulated battlefield such as Tokyo or A Baoa Qu.

-It is important to note that the mobile suit's statistics are relevant to the build quality of the Gunpla model.
+The mobile suit's statistics are relevant to the build quality of the Gunpla model.
 For example, a fully detailed Gunpla model with high quality paint and adhesive will perform better in a Gunpla Battle than one that is simply built straight out of the box.
 In addition, the scale of the Gunpla model is crucial in Gunpla Battle.
 For instance, a participant can pilot a Big Zam mobile armor, but if the Gunpla kit is 1/550 scale, then it is actually smaller in the battlefield than a 1/144 scale mobile suit.